satykrishna/DesignPatterns/README.md

     Controller - Controller acts on both model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps view and model separate.

+###### Business Pattern

+Business Delegate Pattern is used to decouple presentation tier and business tier.
+It is basically use to reduce communication or remote lookup functionality to business tier code in presentation tier code.
+In business tier we have following entities.

+`

+    Client - Presentation tier code may be JSP, servlet or UI java code.

+    Business Delegate - A single entry point class for client entities to provide access to Business Service methods.

+    LookUp Service - Lookup service object is responsible to get relative business implementation and provide business object access to business delegate object.

+    Business Service - Business Service interface.
+Concrete classes implement this business service to provide actual business implementation logic.
+`

+###### Composite Pattern

+Composite Entity pattern is used in EJB persistence mechanism.
+A Composite entity is an EJB entity bean which represents a graph of objects.
+When a composite entity is updated, internally dependent objects beans get updated automatically as being managed by EJB entity bean.
+Following are the participants in Composite Entity Bean.

+    Composite Entity - It is primary entity bean.
+It can be coarse grained or can contain a coarse grained object to be used for persistence purpose.

+    Coarse-Grained Object - This object contains dependent objects.
+It has its own life cycle and also manages life cycle of dependent objects.

+    Dependent Object - Dependent object is an object which depends on coarse grained object for its persistence lifecycle.

+    Strategies - Strategies represents how to implement a Composite Entity.